za-creature/gulpless/README.md

 If that's not enough to ward you off, you should probably know that the average `build.py` module will always contain an order of magnitude more code than configuration directives, which may or may not be what you're looking for.
 Usually, it's not.

-For a usage example, check out the sample (build.py)[examples/build.py]:
+For a usage example, check out the sample [build.py](examples/build.py):

 * compiles typescript and less files
-* stitches together javascripts [major hack; you should probably delete the whole class]
+* stitches together javascripts
 * minifies scripts via uglify
 * does a best effort to minify images
 * applies autoprefixer on top of the compiled less files